I’ve been plagued with the Humpty Dumpty syndrome in the past few years…and all the King’s horses & all the King’s men can’t do squat for me.

-He spoke about how he was gonna reduce this one med while increasing this other one…then he mentioned my potassium level.
+He spoke about how he was gonna reduce this one med while increasing this other one…then he mentioned something about my potassium level.

-I know I’ve heard about potassium before & once, a couple of years back, my potassium reading came back high so my primary care physician had me take this powder for 4 days, then take another blood test.
+I know I’ve heard about potassium before & once, a few years back, my potassium reading came back high from a blood test so my primary care physician had me take this powder for 4 days, then take another 💉.

 It returned to a normal level & nothing else was ever said.

 “I understand my potassium’s high & all, but what exactly does that mean?
+Do I hafta give up bananas?
 I mean, is it gonna eventually kill me one day?”

 “No, it doesn’t work that way.
 It won’t kill you over time like other stuff.”

-“No, but it can kill you all at once!
-Just like that & you’re dead!”
+“No, but it can kill you all at once.
+Just like that…

-I love it when my doctors don’t sugarcoat stuff or mince words, but this one somewhat caught me by surprise.
+I love it when my doctors don’t sugarcoat stuff or mince words…seriously…but this one completely caught me by surprise.